-Outboard Engine Systems
+Chapter 3 Outboard Engine Systems

-This section covers selected topics unique to the LX4 & LX6 outboard systems including electrical, fuel, basic helm controls and equipment.
+This section covers selected topics unique to outboard systems including electrical, fuel, basic helm controls and equipment.
 More detailed information can be found in the outboard manufacturer's operator's manual covering that particular model.
 A portion of the information included in this outboard section overlaps both outboard types.